TommyHacker/next-clicker-game/README.md

 This should result in much faster development overall.

 - start with just the time passing in hours and earnings per second
-- implement a way to make choices, make the story progress and alter the earnings based on those choices e.g. get or lose a job.

 - added universal Meter component, can take in attribute which depletes at a defined rate